Skip to main content

 Department of Housing and Urban Development The Assistant Secretary for PIH should identify and implement changes to PIC to capture household data for households served through local, nontraditional activities.
 (Recommendation 4)

-In May 2023, HUD officials stated that HUD planned to add fields for capturing data on households served through local, nontraditional activities to the next generation of PIC.
-HUD officials said they expect expansion MTW agencies to begin reporting this information by the summer of 2023.
-In addition, in November 2022, HUD published on its website a spreadsheet presenting data for the 39 existing MTW agencies on the number of households served through local, nontraditional activities.
+In May 2024, HUD officials stated that HUD planned to add fields for capturing data on households served through local, nontraditional activities to the next generation of PIC.
+HUD officials said they expect expansion MTW agencies to begin reporting this information by the fall of 2024.
+In addition, in November 2022, HUD published on its website a spreadsheet presenting data for the 39 existing MTW agencies on the number of households served through local, nontraditional activities, which HUD said it will update annually.

 Department of Housing and Urban Development